nternetinspired/avenda/_pages/about.md

 ![Anna_Meyer1.jpg]({{site.baseurl}}/img/Anna_Meyer.jpg)

-Often multilayered, Avenda’s images demand we question the fragility and instability of our seemingly certain reality.
-Using abstraction she creates intense personal moments masterfully created by means of rules and omissions, acceptance and refusal, luring the viewer round and round in circles.
-Her paintings become fascinating, new brushstrokes and colours emerging over time, the whole growing more precious the longer it is viewed.
-These are not works you tire of.

 THE CORSETS ARE OFF

 Homages and grafts from Schiele and Klimt continue a conversation already left hanging in the artistic air … and propose a dialogue with painters who will surely follow.